 The sub-grade is made from wide range of materials, although some are much better than others.

-In transportation engineering, subgrade is the basic material underneath -construction road, pavement or railway track also known as formation level.
+In transportation engineering, the subgrade is the basic material for construction road, pavement, or railway track.

 The term may also refer to imported material that has been used to build an embankment.